-For the purposes of analysis, any medications with a start date prior to or on the first dosing date of study drug and continued to be taken after the first dosing date, or started after the first dosing date but prior to 70 days after last dosing date of study drug will be considered concomitant medications.
-Medications started and stopped on the same day as the first dosing date or 70 days after the last dosing date of study drug will also be considered concomitant.
+For the purposes of analysis, any medications with a start date prior to or on the first dosing date of study drug and continued to be taken after the first dosing date, or started after the first dosing date but prior to or on 70 days after last dosing date of study drug will be considered concomitant medications.
+Medications started and stopped on the same day as the first dosing date or 70 days after the last dosing date of study drug or a start date after the last dosing date of study drug will also be considered concomitant.
 Medications with a stop date prior to the date of first dosing date of study drug or a start date after the last dosing date of study drug plus 70 days will be excluded from the concomitant medication summary.
-If a partial stop date is entered, any medication with the month and year (if day is missing) or year (if day and month are missing) prior to the date of first study drug administration will be excluded from the concomitant medication with the month and year (if day is missing) or year (if day and month are missing) prior to the date of from the concomitant medication with the month and year (if day is missing) or year (if day and month are missing) after the study drug stop date plus 70 days will be excluded from the concomitant medication summary.
-Medications with completely missing start and stop dates will be included in the concomitant medication summary, unless otherwise specified.
-Summaries will be based on the Safety Analysis Set.
+If a partial stop date is entered, any medication with the month and year (if day is missing) or year (if day and month are missing) prior to the date of first study drug administration will be excluded from the concomitant medication with the month and year (if day is missing) or year (if day and month are missing) after the study drug stop date plus 70 days will be excluded from the concomitant medication summary.
+Medications with completely missing start and stop dates will be included in the concomitant medication summary.
+Medications with completely missing start and stop dates will be based on the Safety Analysis Set.
 No formal statistical testing is planned.